• Skip to primary navigation

 • ×

-The chips are fried or baked then are used to scoop up a simple dip made with melted cheese and refried beans.
-To make the dip look like a basketball, I colored some of the refried beans with black food coloring then used it to pipe on the seams.
+The chips are fried or baked and then used to scoop up a simple dip made with melted cheese and refried beans.
+To make the dip look like a basketball, I colored some of the refried beans with black food coloring and then used it to pipe on the seams.

 If you'd like to spice up your dip, just stir in some salsa with the cheese and beans.
 You could even sprinkle some cayenne pepper onto your basketball chips for a real burst of heat.